Skip to main content

 1.1.28 If God were only the sum of created things, then God would be an effect rather than the first cause.
 God cannot be both cause and effect.
 The idea of God requires a being who exists by himself, not one produced by the universe.

 1.1.29 Pantheism teaches that everything is God, and God is everything.
-This can seem attractive because the universe is immense, ordered, and intelligent.
-But it confuses the Creator with creation.
+Since human beings are unable to make themselves God, they would like at least to be a part of God.
+But this confuses the Creator with creation.

 1.1.30 If God were identical with matter or with changing beings, then God would also change.
 But matter and created things are variable, dependent, and limited.
 So these properties cannot be assigned to God.